 Mindfulness, the practice of using breathing techniques, similar to those in meditation, to gain focus and reduce distraction is inching into the military in the United States, NATO forces and those of a handful of other nations.

-Indian Armed Forces has taken serious steps to include meditation in the fitness routine of the soldiers, specially for those who are involved in active operations.
+Indian Armed Forces have taken serious steps to include meditation in the fitness routine of the soldiers, especially for those who are involved in active operations.

 The British Royal Navy has given mindfulness training to officers, and military leaders are rolling it out in the Army and Royal Air Force for some officers and enlisted soldiers.
 The New Zealand Defence Force recently adopted the technique, and Netherlands Military Forces are working on the idea, too.

 The approach is based on the work of Amishi Jha, an associate professor of psychology at the University of Miami.
 She is the senior author of a paper published about the training’s effectiveness among members of a special operations unit.

 The paper, in the journal Progress in Brain Research, reported that the troops who went through a monthlong training regimen that included daily practice in mindful breathing and focus techniques were better able to discern key information under chaotic circumstances and experienced increases in working memory function.
 The soldiers also reported making fewer cognitive errors than service members who did not use mindfulness.